React Components : Functional and Class-based

 Choosing between Functional and Class-based components

-Determining when to use these components are equally important in creating a well-structured, maintainable React Apps.
+Determining when to use these components is equally important in creating well-structured, maintainable React Apps.

-Let’s start with explaining the differences and key features of Functional Components.
-When do we usually consider using it.
+Let’s start by explaining the differences and key features of Functional Components.
+When do we usually consider using it?
 We can use functional components in our react app if

-We just want to reuse a big chunk of DOM in other components that needs it
+We just want to reuse a big chunk of DOM in other components that need it

 When we just want to reduce the clutter in our DOM